Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Low multipoles

 \subsection{``Shot noise multipoles''}

-We can now estimate the detectability of each multipole given finite source counts. $N$ sources, randomly sampled from an unmodulated sky, \mbox{$\mathcal{N}_{\rm obs}=\mathcal{M}$}, contain random, uncorrelated fluctuations on all scales, known as `shot noise' which contributes a variance per multipole of $N_\ell=4\pi/N$.
-Hence for a given number of sources $N$, a particular multipole would be considered detectable only if its amplitude is larger than the noise.
+We can now estimate the detectability of each multipole given finite source counts. $N$ sources, randomly sampled from an unmodulated sky, \mbox{$\mathcal{N}_{\rm obs}=\mathcal{M}$}, contain random, uncorrelated fluctuations on all scales, i.e. shot noise which contributes a variance per multipole of $N_\ell=4\pi/N$.
+Hence for a given number of sources $N$, a particular multipole would be considered detectable only if its amplitude is larger than this noise.

-Similarly to earlier estimations of the `shot noise dipole'~\citep{Baleisis:1997wx,Secrest:2025akp} which were made by equating this $N_\ell$ to $C_1$ from Eq.~(\ref{eq:C1}), we can now compare any multipole amplitude with the shot noise expected for a given number $N$ of sources, using the relations above.
+Similarly to earlier estimations of the `shot noise dipole'~\citep{Baleisis:1997wx,Secrest:2025akp} which were made by equating $N_\ell$ to $C_1$ from Eq.~(\ref{eq:C1}), we can now compare any multipole amplitude with the shot noise expected for a given number $N$ of sources, using the relations above.
 As examples, we compute the `shot noise quadrupoles' and `shot noise octupole' in the ranges just discussed:

 Optimistically considering the lower limits of relations (\ref{eq:QSN}) and (\ref{eq:OSN}), to be able to detect a quadrupole of amplitude $\mathcal{Q}$ at $3$ times the noise level $\mathcal{Q}_{\rm SN}$ thus requires $N\gtrsim (22.5 /\mathcal{Q})^2$ sources distributed over the full sky, and similarly $N\gtrsim (52.5/\mathcal{O})^2$ for an octupole of amplitude $\mathcal{O}$.
 Taking into account the sky fraction in which sources are actually observed: